-One multibillion-dollar company made a better ad for a carbonated beverage than another multibillion-dollar company.
+Now THIS is how you do a socially aware ad for a carbonated beverage.

 bottle royale

-One multibillion-dollar company made a better ad for a carbonated beverage than another multibillion-dollar company.
+Now THIS is how you do a socially aware ad for a carbonated beverage.

-Earlier this month, Pepsi released (and then almost immediately withdrew) an ad co-opting protest imagery with truly impressive tone-deafness.
+Earlier this month, Pepsi released (and then almost immediately withdrew) an ad co-opting protest imagery with truly impressive tone-deafness

 Last week, a different bottled beverage threw its hat into the Woke Ring to somewhat more success.
 Heineken, rather than attach a protest sign to a Kardashian, decided to imagine how deep-seated social divides — such as that between a climate change denier and a supporter of science, for instance — could be bridged: